-1. Decision-Maker: A Yukon Workers' Compensation Health and Safety Board (YWCHSB) staff member who makes a decision on a claim for compensation.

-- 2. New (or Additional) Evidence: Information that meets three basic criteria: - a) the evidence is relevant to the decision under review or appeal; - b) the evidence is substantive it gives new information that was not previously available to the decision-maker and could affect the outcome of the decision; and - c) the evidence does not simply summarize or reformat existing information that has already been considered.
+- 1. Decision-Maker: A Yukon Workers' Compensation Health and Safety Board (YWCHSB) staff member who makes a decision on a claim for compensation. - 2.
+Relevant Information: relates directly to an issue or fact under review or appeal, or has a tendency to prove or disprove an issue or fact. - 3.
+New (or Additional) Evidence: Information that meets three basic criteria: - a) the evidence is relevant to the decision under review or appeal; - b) the evidence is substantive it gives new information that was not previously available to the decision-maker and could affect the outcome of the decision; and - c) the evidence does not simply summarize or reformat existing information that has already been considered.